paulipa/sico-wiki/community/rules.md

 - **Communicate in english** when talking or typing in any of our public or coalition restricted text or voice channels.
 - **SC Comms channel for all general chattering**.
 All of the corporations that belongs to SiCO are using the custom in-game channel called SC Comms for all of their general chattering.
 The different corporations may be using their own chat channels for sensitive information such as null sec events or language restricted chattering, but all of the general chattering should be kept in SC Comms.
 - **Registering on AUTH is mandatory** for all coalition members.
 The AUTH programs are used to manage player access to coalition restricted content such as the homepage content and discord rooms.

+# Requirements for coalition entities
+Depending on your corporation status in the coalition you maye have different requirements and restrictions set on you.
+These following rules apply on all coalition member entities no matter what their status in the coalition is:
 - **Corporations must have an corporation tracking token on AUTH** which will track the service and registration statuses of their members on our services.
 No other information is tracked.
 - **Seek to help out other coalition entities** whenever possible.
+- **Seek to provide content and fleets for other coalition members whenever possible** by opening their fleets and services for them.
+This is the best way to show other members what your corporation is doing and advertise your corporation for those who seek the game play type your corporation is participating in.
-- **No hostile actions against any strategic structures or systems** regarless of standing settings.
+- **No hostile actions against any structures or or camping strategic systems** regarless of standing settings.
+PvP roaming is allowed with the limitations of standings used.

-# Requirements for coalition corporations
-The coalition corporations may have different requirements set on them depending on if they belong to the coalition entry level alliance or if they are a full member corporation of the coalition.
+- **Set aside any standing differences or in game political ambitions** that your corporation might be inheriting from your alliance or mega coalition when interacting with other coalition entities.
+For example you are not allowed to underrate coalition corporations that are part of your rival alliances.
+SiCO only operates on corporation level.

-**Both full member and entry level alliance member corporations have the same benefits and services** in use for their needs as well as the same access to systems and services.
-The main difference between these two comes from the side of system management.
+**All entities have the same base benefits and services** in use for their needs as well as the same access to systems and services.
+The main difference between entities comes from the side of system management and standing setups.

 > There are no mandatory operation requirements, operation location requirements or any fees for any of our membership levels!
 {.is-success}

-## Full Coalition Member Corporation Requirements
+## Full Member Entity Requirements
-These corporations are not added to the alliance.
-Instead they will be linked to other corporations with standings.
+These corporations are not added to the silent company alliance.
+They will be using +10 standings with other full member entities and are not allowed to engage with them in any form of pvp.
 They will use the general communication channels the same way normal alliances use the alliance channell.

 - Corporation needs to have at least 30 active individual members in the corporation
 - Corporation needs to update each coalition standing change on corporation level and keep the standings updated
+- Corporation will be set to +10 and is required to keep +10 standings on all Full Member Entities
 - Corporation must have a clear goal and preferably a unique goal for their corporation compared to other coalition corporations.
 - Corporation must keep an updated corp description page on the homepage for their corporation.
 This is the advertisement and information page for coalition members who seek to join your corporation.
 - Corporation can decide on their own if they want to hold structures under their own corporation (to be war eligible or not).
 - Corporation has full autonomy over themselves including the ability to join an alliance in EVE.
-Only the corporation that is a full member corporation will be part of SiCO and the other alliance members the corporation has joined will be treated as neutral entities.
+Only the corporation that is a full member entity will be part of SiCO and the other alliance members the corporation has joined will be treated as neutral entities.
 - All members needs to be registered on AUTH and have activated the discord service.
 You may use your own services in addition to coalition AUTH.
 Coalition AUTH only requires public scope from line members.
 - Corporation leadership must be active and interact with other coalition leadership.

-- Corporation should provide content for other coalition members whenever possible by opening their fleets and services for them.
-This is the best way to show other members what your corporation is doing and advertise your corporation for those who seek the game play type your corporation is participating in.
-- Set aside any standing differences or in game political ambitions that your corporation might be inheriting from your alliance or mega coalition when interacting with other coalition members.
-For example you are not allowed to underrate coalition corporations that are part of your rival alliances.
-SiCO only operates on corporation level.
+## Affiliated Member Entity Requirements
+These corporations are not added to the silent company alliance.
+This entity will not be set blue and it allows the entity to fight against other coalition members with the limitations of the general requirements.
+These entities will set all coalition members with +0 in order to identify them in space and to be able to act based on that information.
+They will use the general communication channels the same way normal alliances use the alliance channell.

+- Corporation needs to have at least 30 active individual members in the corporation
+- Corporation needs to update each coalition standing change on corporation level and keep the standings updated.
+- Corporation will be set to +0 and is required to keep +0 standings on all Full Member Entities
+- Corporation is allowed to shoot at other coalition members in PVP roams as well as to get shot by other coalition members.
+- Corporation is not allowed to take advantage of its coalition memebrship in order to plan hostile pvp actions against other coalition entities regardless of the standings.
+You are not allowed to plot ganks or intercept fleets hosted from any other coalition entities in any way.
+- Corporation must have a clear goal and preferably a unique goal for their corporation compared to other coalition corporations.
+- Corporation must keep an updated corp description page on the homepage for their corporation.
+This is the advertisement and information page for coalition members who seek to join your corporation.
+- Corporation can decide on their own if they want to hold structures under their own corporation (to be war eligible or not).
+- Corporation has full autonomy over themselves including the ability to join an alliance in EVE.
+Only the corporation that is a affiliated member entity will be part of SiCO and the other alliance members the corporation has joined will be treated as neutral entities.
+- All members needs to be registered on AUTH and have activated the discord service.
+You may use your own services in addition to coalition AUTH.
+Coalition AUTH only requires public scope from line members.
+- Corporation leadership must be active and interact with other coalition leadership.

-## Silent Company | High Sec non war eligible alliance
+## Alliance Member Entity Requirements | Silent Company
 Corporations who want to fly under the banner of the Silent Company alliance and do not seek to take part in any wars may join the Silent Company alliance.
 Joining the alliance reduces the amount of work required for setting channel access and standings.

 > Corporations in the entry level alliance are not allowed to hold any structures under their corporations.
 The entry level alliance will never be eligible for war.
 If this rules is broken and a corporation anchors any structures making the alliance venerable for wars the corporation will be removed without any warning.
 It is the responsibility of the CEO to make sure that regular members are unable to anchor structures.